Application-Defined Receive Side Dispatching on the NIC

-To this end, \sysname instead adopts a simpler string matcher based on {\it skip-and-check} abstraction which is a relaxed form of regex.
+To this end, \sysname instead adopts a simpler string matcher based on a \textit{skip-and-match} abstraction which is a relaxed form of regex.
 The rationale behind this is that dispatch rules often match on only portions of a string, \eg the first few bytes of an argument or an URL pattern.
-Specifically, one skip-and-check consists of an alternating sequence of bytes that should be skipped and strings that should be matched.
-For example, a dispatch rule \texttt{...AAA.BB} matches any string which is at least 9 bytes in length, has \texttt{AAA} in bytes 4--6, and \texttt{BB} in bytes 8--9.
-This rule will match the string \texttt{FEFAAACBB}, but not the string \texttt{FEFBAACBB}.
+Specifically, one skip-and-match consists of an alternating sequence of bytes that should be skipped and strings that should be matched.
+Specifically, skip-and-match provides two primitives \textit{Skip} and \textit{SkipUnitl}, where the numbers of skipped bytes are \textit{fixed} or \textit{variable}, respectively.

-In practice, skip-and-check is sufficiently expressive to encode most of the dispatch rules used by software L7 dispatches like Envoy\cite{envoy_proxy}: skip-and-check can support 4 out of the 5 types of string matchers provided by Envoy~\cite{envoy_string_matcher}.

-\Para{How RSD works.} When matching against the configured dispatch rules, the RSD needs to process L7 fields.
-Therefore, the RSD is designed to process TLV fields, which \sysname uses as its on-wire format~\S\ref{ssec:qn_prog_model}.